 For employees, the Employee Assistance Program is offered through the District.
 The program is free, 24 hours a day, every day of the year.
 It offers confidential referral and counseling services for substance abuse, depression, anxiety, and other issues.

-Medical and psychological services are also available at the Health and Wellness Center (medical and psychological services) during hours of operation.
+Medical and psychological services are also available at the Health and Wellness Center during hours of operation.

 Substance Abuse/Alcohol and Drug Policy